miohtama/capitalgram/posts/filecoin.md

 * To scale you need data centers with specialised equipment, cheap electricity, blue-collar staff, etc.

-* In this economies-of-scale business, FileCoin's $200M raise suddenly does not feel big at all
+* In this economies-of-scale business, Filecoin's $200M raise suddenly does not feel big at all

-### What does this mean for FileCoin miners?
+### What does this mean for Filecoin miners?

 Unless you have spare $10M and an existing team of data center professionals, you cannot produce competitive storage.
 [This is regardless if your computer has 256 GB RAM](https://docs.filecoin.io/mine/hardware-requirements/).
-Maybe some Bitcoin miners could transform into FileCoin mining facilities if they can somehow, like with free electricity, can match professional data centers.
+Maybe some Bitcoin miners could transform into Filecoin mining facilities if they can somehow, like with free electricity, can match professional data centers.

-## How FileCoin can success?
+## How Filecoin can success?

-So far it does not look very bright for FileCoin.
-We also need to add the complication that FileCoin is trustless - it does not trust the miners can keep their systems running.
-FileCoin does this by [various proofs](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#proofs) and these proofs will cost bandwidth and CPU time for both miners and validators.
-On the other tip of the scale is that FileCoin is trustless and decentralised, so there is less need to invest in data center security and stability.
+So far it does not look very bright for Filecoin.
+We also need to add the complication that Filecoin is trustless - it does not trust the miners can keep their systems running.
+Filecoin does this by [various proofs](https://docs.filecoin.io/about-filecoin/how-filecoin-works/#proofs) and these proofs will cost bandwidth and CPU time for both miners and validators.
+On the other tip of the scale is that Filecoin is trustless and decentralised, so there is less need to invest in data center security and stability.

-A successful FileCoin operation would probably look like
+A successful Filecoin operation would probably look like

-* A miner has hardware operations/data center knowledge but no experience in international marketing (FileCoin does the marketing)
+* A miner has hardware operations/data center knowledge but no experience in international marketing (Filecoin does the marketing)

 * A miner has an existing data center and storage capacity under-utilised